[4 MIN READ]

 • Wear breathable sun-protection!
 Avoid heavy cotton, non-breathable nylon and go with some of the great new materials that are light, breathable and offer good sun protection.

-• Be sure to have light hat and a good pair of sunglasses on hand to protect your face and eyes, especially.
+• Be sure to have a light hat and a good pair of sunglasses on hand to protect your face and eyes, especially.